-In Buddhist countries, Kings were often described as bodhisattvas, starting at least as early as Sirisanghabodhi (r.
+In Buddhist countries, Kings were often described as bodhisattvas, starting at least as early as Sirisanghabodhi as early as the 3rd century (r.
 247-249) in Sri Lanka, who was renowned for his compassion, who took vows for the welfare of the citizens, and was regarded as a mahāsatta (Sanskrit mahāsattva), an epithet used almost exclusively in Mahayana Buddhism.

 In a similar way, King of Thailand is also described as bodhisattvas.
 During an elaborate and ancient coronation ceremony in 1950, the world's hardest - working monarch famously proclaimed that "I shall reign with righteousness for the happiness and benefit of the Siamese people."
-This is a truly

-Bodhisattva's vow - working for happiness and benefit of others.
+Similarly, King Rama 10 had his first royal command at his coronation that "I shall continue, preserve, and build upon the Royal legacy and shall reign with reighteousness for the benefit and happiness of the people forever."
+These are a truly Bodhisattva's vow - working for happiness and benefit of others.
 This is sometimes backed up by their royal duties which sometimes clearly associated with the practice of the Ten Pāramitās of ten perfections.

 An interesting part of the story of Jesus is that he was very much like a Bodhisattva in his own faith, of course, and not Buddhism.
 In summary, Jesus descended into hell to free anyone who wanted salvation.
 The point being, Jesus didn't abandon anyone...even those already in hell.
 That's kind of cool.
-That story always strikes me as how we view Bodhisattva's in Buddhism...we are actively living in "hell" in our world not the hell you'll read about in the Bible, but one of our own doing and actively work to help and free those in this world from delusion
+That story always strikes me as how we view Bodhisattva's in Buddhism...we are actively living in "hell" in our world not the hell you'll read about in the Bible, but one of our own doing and actively work to help and free those in this world from delusion.